 This is a part-time, online distance learning course in which the first four modules are compulsory for the Advanced Concrete Technology PG Diploma (120 credits) and all five modules are compulsory for the Advanced Concrete Technology MSc (Eng) (180 credits).
-These are the modules studied in 2019.
-If you are starting in September 2020, these will give you a flavour of the modules you are likely to study.
+These are the modules relating to this programme of study for academic year 2020/21.
+If you are starting in September 2021, these will give you a flavour of the modules you are likely to study.
 All modules are subject to change.

 Constituent Materials of Concrete - 30 credits